PrzemekWasinski/PlaneTracker/README.md

 # ADS-B Plane Tracker

-This is my plane tracker I made with a Raspberry Pi 3 and a Radio Antenna, it catches position and flight data broadcasted from planes, displays the planes on a radar display in their live position.
-The plane data is then periodically pulled by my Kotlin mobile app and it notifies the user if there is any planes near them.
+This is my plane tracker I made with a Raspberry Pi 3 and a Radio Antenna, it catches position and flight data broadcasted from planes and displays the planes on a radar display in their live position.
+The Kotlin mobile app alerts the user if there are any planes nearby and shows live statistics.

 # Current setup and Mobile App: